CLOCKW3RK/GUIGI/README.md

 * FAQ

 Q: Why does it come it a bat file?

 A: Guigi is very directory dependant, and to negate this, it is hybrid code.
-It writes python a python script itself in same directory as the GUIGI.bat files.
+It writes a python script in same directory as the GUIGI.bat files.

 Q: Will an EXE release ever come out?

 A: Eventually.
-Defenitely not using BAT2EXE, because even with SHA's, it comes out as false positive.
+Defenitely not using BAT2EXE, because even with SHA's, it comes out as false positive, not to mention, it just feels sloppy.

+Q: Do you plan to merge this with UNI-ICO considering the "Legacy Mode" option?

+A: Yes, but GUIGI will be the framework of *many* projects to come.

+Q: Do you accept donations?

+A: No, not currently.
+But soon I am getting Brave certified, and will accept **BAT Only** for donational causes.
+This FAQ will be updated if that happens.

+Q: Is this safe?

+A: You made it here and can read my words, right?
+Then you're probably competent enough to learn or have learned python, and decipher what the code does.
+TL:DR; Yes, but I'm not responsible if anything goes arwy.